Corporations need to pay attention to new protest movements.

 - Is monitoring social channels alone sufficient to understand how digital media is being used by this new form of activism?
 Or is engagement in the social media “dialogue” also important to grasp what’s at stake and the actions that need to be taken?
 Clearly, both.

 - Organizational “purpose” is emerging as a next generation imperative.
-Defining your purpose, across issues, trends, and geographies, is essential.
-Living your purpose moreso.
+Defining your purpose across issues, trends, and geographies, is essential.
+Living your purpose is more so.

 - The fleeting, unhappy affair of Amazon HQ2 and New York City (Transnational Legal Theory.
 Volume 10, Issue 1.
 May 6, 2019)

 - Protests, Rallies, Marches, and Social Movements as Organizational Change Agents (Advances in Developing Human Resources, February 22, 2019)

 - The effects of the fossil fuel divestment campaign on stock returns (The North American Journal of Economics and Finance, Volume 47, January 2019, pages 669-674)